goruck/alexa-ip-cam/README.md

 1. An Alexa Smart Home skill.
 2. A AWS Lambda instance for handling the skill intents including camera discovery and control.
 3. An Alexa-enabled device with a display such as Amazon Echo Show or Spot.
-3. A RTSP proxy running on the local linux machine that aggregates the streams from the cameras on the LAN into one uri.
+3. A RTSP proxy running on the local linux machine that aggregates the streams from the cameras on the LAN into one front-end stream.
 This component isn't needed if you only have one camera.
 I used The [LIVE555 Proxy Server](http://www.live555.com/proxyServer/).
-4. A TLS encryption proxy on the local linux machine that encypts the feed from the proxy server and streams it on port 443.
+4. A TLS encryption proxy on the local linux machine that encypts the stream from the RTSP proxy server and streams it on local machine's port 443.
 I used [stunnel](https://www.stunnel.org/index.html).

 ## Prerequisites